 Advantages of Disc Brakes

 High stopping power

-The disc brakes have the high stopping power compared to the drum brakes.
+The disc brakes have high stopping power compared to the drum brakes.

-The disc brakes are able to stop high speed car or slow down the high-speed car more quickly and easily.
+The disc brakes are able to stop high-speed car or slow down high-speed car more quickly and easily.

 Easy heat dissipation